7 Ways to Increase Traffic by Updating Old Blog Posts

 - Edit outdated information

-- Update expire links
+- Update expired links

 - Edit pictures

-- Add related content links
+- Add related content links to increase your internal linking strategy

 How to Update Old Blog Posts